juxhouse/bela-resources/API.md

 This endpoint allows you to update BELA with the architecture from one of your [sources](/Concepts.md#sources).

 BELA does not require you to inform the deletion or renaming of elements in your architecture.
 Instead, it allows you to upload the elements that currently exist and BELA will garbage collect the rest.
+See [ECD File Format](/reference/ECD-File-Format.md).

 **Reply Success Code** `2XX`